Kharacternyk/pacwall/README.rst

 * ``attributes`` (group)

-  The group that contains graphviz attributes, which modify the appearance of the graph, nodes and edges in various ways.
+  The group that contains graphviz attributes, which modify the appearance of the graph, nodes, and edges in various ways.
 See the ``GRAPH, NODE AND EDGE ATTRIBUTES`` section in ``man twopi``.
 Beware that attributes specific to layouts other than ``twopi`` won't work.